Whiteleg shrimp: Weather effect

 Normally, there are peaks of production during the warm El Niño years, and reduced production during the cooler La Niña years.
 The effect is on ocean caught as well as on aquaculture origin.

 Diseases

+Litopenaeus vannamei farming has been affected by several pathogens, which have caused significant economic losses in the shrimp aquaculture industry.
 There are several known diseases.
-Production of L. vannamei is limited by its susceptibility to white spot syndrome, Taura syndrome, infectious hypodermal and haematopoietic necrosis, baculoviral midgut gland necrosis, and Vibrio infections.
+Production of L.vannamei is limited by its susceptibility to white spot syndrome, Taura syndrome, infectious hypodermal and haematopoietic necrosis, baculoviral midgut gland necrosis, and Vibrio infections.
+Acute hepatopancreatic necrosis syndrome (AHPND), caused by Vibrio parahaemolyticus, was initially referred to as Early Mortality Syndrome (EMS).
+It has caused significant economic losses in the white shrimp aquaculture industry.
+Vibrio harveyi and Vibrio alginolyticus are also among the commonly found Vibrio species.

+In aquaculture, the use of antibiotics or chemical agents has been associated with environmental pollution and drug residue concerns.
+As a result, practices have increasingly shifted toward improving pond conditions and enhancing the immune response of white shrimp.
+Approaches such as water quality management, incorporation of probiotics into feed, and application of immunostimulants have been reported to be effective in reducing the risk of large-scale disease outbreaks.
+Probiotics have been widely applied in feed and aquaculture environments to improve water quality and enhance the immunity of cultured organisms, thereby reducing disease incidence and helping prevent outbreaks.

 Impact on nature

 In 2010, Greenpeace International added the whiteleg shrimp to its seafood red list.

 This lists fish that are commonly sold in supermarkets around the world, and which have a very high risk of being sourced from unsustainable fisheries.
 The reasons given by Greenpeace were "destruction of vast areas of mangroves in several countries, overfishing of juvenile shrimp from the wild to supply shrimp farms, and significant human rights abuses".
-In 2016, L. vannamei accounted for 53% of the total production of farmed crustaceans globally.
+In 2016, L.vannamei accounted for 53% of the total production of farmed crustaceans globally.

+Immune mechanism

+Crustaceans primarily rely on non-specific immune responses, which can be further categorized into cellular immune responses and humoral immune responses.